 Changes in the mitochondrial structure are key reason for cell degeneration.
 During the experiment we assessed the functional state of SH rats cardiomyocytes mitochondria, that were actively involved in a complex connection of intracellular regulation of metabolic processes.
-In pathological processes (hypertension, ischemic heart disease, heart failure) that are accompanied by oxidative stress, mitochondria can be damaged by metabolites, which were formed by the influence of reactive oxygen species (ROS) [23].
+In pathological processes (hypertension, ischemic heart disease, heart failure) that are accompanied by oxidative stress, mitochondria can be damaged by metabolites, which were formed by the influence of reactive oxygen species (ROS) [22].
 Also ROS may cause release of apoptotic factors initiating cell death.

 Changes in the permeability of mitochondrial membranes (resulting from dysfunction) could cause formation of a number of mitochondrial oscula and could play central role in the production of reactive oxygen species (ROS).
-All these could lead to initiation of programmed mitochondrial death and subsequent development of apoptosis [24].
-Development of mitochondrial dysfunction lead to disruption of reuptake of neurotransmitters, generation and conduction of impulse, protein synthesis, translation and transcription processes [25].
-Hydroxyl radical could cause the opening of mitochondrial oscula with the expression and releasing of proapoptotic proteins to the cytosol [26].
-Oscula are opened due to the oxidation of thiol groups of cysteine-dependent protein of inner mitochondrial membrane that prevents its penetration into non-specific channel [27].
+All these could lead to initiation of programmed mitochondrial death and subsequent development of apoptosis [23].
+Development of mitochondrial dysfunction lead to disruption of reuptake of neurotransmitters, generation and conduction of impulse, protein synthesis, translation and transcription processes [24].
+Hydroxyl radical could cause the opening of mitochondrial oscula with the expression and releasing of proapoptotic proteins to the cytosol [25].
+Oscula are opened due to the oxidation of thiol groups of cysteine-dependent protein of inner mitochondrial membrane that prevents its penetration into non-specific channel [26].
 In the group of SH rats we noted increasing rate of spontaneous MO opening and swelling of cardiomyocytes mitochondria, which testified of their disruption (Table 1).

 It should be noted, that mitochondria suspension of SH rats demonstrated increase absorbency, which also testified about increasing of mitochondria swelling and MO opening.
 MO closing/opening mechanism acts as functional unity, thereby transforming and strengthening signals coming upon activation of inosine-1,4,5-triphosphate-coupled receptors and mediating regulation of relationship between functional segment and energetic processes of the cell.
-In SH rats group we found increasing of index that characterizes the swelling of mitochondria, which in its turn should lead to an energy deficit [21, 28].
+In SH rats group we found increasing of index that characterizes the swelling of mitochondria, which in its turn should lead to an energy deficit [20, 27].

-Changes in adeninyl nucleotides content in mitochondrial and cytosolic fractions of test group were insignificant (ATP tended to decrease, while AMP to increase in both fractions) in comparison with control group.
+Changes in adeninyl nucleotides content in mitochondrial and cytosolic fractions of test group were insignificant (ATP tended to decrease, while AMP - to increase in both fractions) in comparison with control group.
 ADP content was significantly increased only in the mitochondrial fraction.
 We also noted the downward tendency in energy metabolism indicators.
 Thus, EP fell significantly, but TBC did not change much.
-Such changes were obviously due to the ability of SH rats myocardium to maintain ATP level by activating anaerobic glycolysis and not due to the influence of oxidative phosphorylation onto the process (Tables 2, Treatment of spontaneously hypertensive rats with carvedilol and 3). thiotriazoline led to a decrease in the secondary manifestations of mitochondrial dysfunction and improve the energy metabolism of the myocardium.
-Biochemical estimation of influence of this combination on the energy supply of the myocardium of SH rats showed positive metabolic effects that were directly related to the ability of the study drugs to reduce the ROS-dependent mechanisms of mitochondrial dysfunction.
-Thus, ATP content in the cytosolic fractions of heart homogenate fo SH rats treated with carvedilol and thiotriazoline significantly increased on the backround of decreasing of AMP content.
-In the mitochondrial fraction ATP and ADP content was significantly increased and AMP content also decreased in comparison with test group.
-The rate of mitochondrial pores opening in the myocardium of SH rats treated with carvedilol and thiotriazoline was significantly lower than in the myocardium of untreated animals.
+Such changes were obviously due to the ability of SH rats myocardium to maintain ATP level by activating anaerobic glycolysis and not due to the influence of oxidative phosphorylation onto the process (Tables 2, 3).

-Abnormal intracellular permeability of mitochondrial membranes, which leads to the formation of MO, assumes the emergence of a number of matrix proteins [27].
+Abnormal intracellular permeability of mitochondrial membranes, which leads to the formation of MO, assumes the emergence of a number of matrix proteins [26].
 So, we observed decrease of HSP 70 content in the cytosolic and mitochondrial fractions of SH rats heart homogenate in comparison with normotensive animals (Table 4).
 Such decreasing of HSP 70 content testified about mitochondrial dysfunction.
-In the group of treated SH animals we registered increasing of HSP-70 concentration in the both fractions of myocardium.